The Consensus Trap: Dissecting Subjectivity and the "Ground Truth" Illusion in Data Annotation: Methodology

 \subsubsection{Thematic Analysis and Synthesis}

-The final stage consisted of an reflexive thematic synthesis of the final corpus (n=346).
+The final stage consisted of a reflexive thematic synthesis of the final corpus ($N=346$).
 Three researchers conducted a literature review of the included papers to identify emergent themes, findings, and shifts in annotation practices.
 The analysis was guided by the research questions and documenting recurring sociotechnical tensions and evolutionary trends observed across the five-year period.
 The synthesis involved clustering papers that addressed similar conceptual problems, such as the transition to human-as-verifier models or the erasure of positional legibility.
 We specifically analyzed how these clusters illustrated broader failures in the "ground truth" paradigm, including the impact of geographic hegemony and labor conditions on annotator subjectivity.
 This process enabled us to reorganize a fragmented literature into a coherent taxonomy of current practices and identify significant gaps for future inquiry.
+Appendix~\ref{app:task_breakdown} summarizes the primary task domains in the corpus; despite technical differences across domains, the structural tensions identified below recur consistently.